treasure-data/td-ios-sdk/README.md

 - New `enableAutoAppendLocalTimestamp` and `disableAutoAppendLocalTimestamp` to help automatically track local timestamp.
 - `uuid` is now reserved column name.
 If you try to add value to event's `uuid` key, you won't see the column show up in the database.
 - Auto tracking of client id by adding `td_ip` field is no longer supported.
 Instead, use new `enableAutoTrackingIP` and `disableAutoTrackingIP` APIs.

+## Usage in Swift

+See this example project (https://github.com/treasure-data/td-ios-sdk/tree/master/TreasureDataExampleSwift) for details.

 ## Installation